 Two mandatory units offer advanced anthropological training in theory, method and practice.
 In Anthropological Theory and Practice, you will explore contemporary social and political issues and consider what a shared, sustainable future might look like.
 We help you gain a deeper understanding of the interconnected world we live in and encourage you to think about why people act the way they do, and how it affects our cultural, political, and environmental futures.
 We enable you to find your unique voice that challenges prejudice and inequality.
 After all, we cannot learn to work together without learning about each other through our differences and diversities.

 In Research Methods in Anthropology, you will be trained in anthropological research design and data analysis using qualitative and mixed methods.
 Sessions will explore ethnographic, reflexive and visual methods, as well as survey, interview and focus-group design.

-Optional units both within and outside the Department of Anthropology and Archaeology will allow you to tailor your programme to your particular area of interest, including a work placement opportunity.
+Optional units will allow you to tailor your programme to your area of interest, including a work placement opportunity.
 Optional units may vary but will highlight social and cultural diversities in human societies.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Anthropology.

 Applicants are required to hold a minimum of an upper second-class honours degree (or international equivalent) in an arts, humanities or social sciences discipline.
 Non-traditional qualifications/routes may also be considered.